 You can also find the historic houses and international cuisine on West End Avenue, famous music venues on Elliston Place, and well-known nightclubs on Church Street.

 The West End and Vanderbilt area provides plenty of hotel options.
 Many hotels offers free shuttle bus from/to downtown area.
-It is a great covenient for those who travel without a car.
+It is a great base for budget travelers.

 Best places to stay in Midtown and West End:

-The Belmont-Hillsboro Village neighborhood is located in the south of the city.
-It is a relaxed, primarily residential area, filled with local restaurants, bars, and shops.
+The Belmont-Hillsboro Village is located within walking distance from 12 South, Music Row, and Midtown, in the south of the city.
+It is a relaxed, primarily residential area, filled with local restaurants, bars, and indie vintage shops.

-Its proximity to the university makes it a popular destination for students, who gravitate here as a way to get a little peace, away from the hectic environment in the university’s immediate vicinity.
+Its proximity to Belmont University makes it a popular destination for students, who gravitate here as a way to get a little peace, away from the hectic environment in the university’s immediate vicinity.

 This has helped to create a truly bohemian atmosphere to the area.
 Independent clothes stores, book shops, vegan food shops and even an art gallery complete a truly hip environment.